Sonjo people: Culture

 Each Sonjo village is a separate entity, and there are no governmental mechanisms that connect Sonjo from different villages.
 Nonetheless, they had and continue to share a great sense of belonging together.
-A major feature of this connection and their identity as "the Sonjo" is in their religious\s tradition.
+A major feature of this connection and their identity as "the Sonjo" is in their religious tradition.

 The group of traditional leaders (singular mwenamijie, plural wenamijie) who govern the usage of irrigation water, arable land, and trees is the most visible political organization in each community.
 Water control is the most valuable political power one can have because the economy is reliant on irrigated agriculture.
 One of the community leaders stated that whomever controls the water controls the entire town.

 The wenamijie make choices collaboratively, and the post is hereditary in the sense that a dead mwenamijie's disciple is chosen from his tribe.
 Each village also has a priest, who works closely with the wenamijie and plays no significant political role.
 The Sonjo use an age-grade system similar to the Maasai.
 Especially, the age- group of the warriors tended to play a large political role in the past.
 Today, as ethnic tensions between the Sonjo and the Maasai have subsided, the political relevance of the warriors has waned.